-CS498 Undergraduate Project 3 credit hours (3 contact hours) CS498 is a supervised development, analysis, and/or research in the field of Computer Science.
+CS498 Undergraduate Project

+CS498 is a supervised development, analysis, and/or research in the field of Computer Science.
 To initiate an undergraduate project, the student should set up a counseling session with a potential project instructor to define the project objective, scope, and progress check points.
 In general, the student should meet with his or her instructor at least biweekly and submit a formal report and presentation for discussion and evaluation.
 Upon completion, and with the instructor's approval, a final report shall be submitted to CS department and a formal project presentation shall be presented to the department.
 Pre-requisite: Upper Division Standing